-If you truly want to change your shoppers' experience, you must evolve the way you look at customer service training from once and done to never ending.
+If you truly want to provide an elevated experience for your shoppers, your company must evolve the way you look at customer service training from once and done to never ending.

 And like I pride myself in saying, crafting great retail customer service takes training and a lot of work.

 But that's your job.